hafemeister/kanban-full-stack/README.md

 #### Assumptions

+-   the instructions were not very clear on the extra content of landing page.
+Hence, I kept it simple, with a single link to the boat statuses, and one more to allow switching between office and field staff group
 -   the internet connection will be reliable, hence do not need to implement local-storage syncing, which will reduce the prototype complexity by alot
 -   the boat entity contains only a name to be edited, keeping any other ui elements to a minimum
 -   as requested, no authentication, which means the main page is the entry point, but as per user story, we only show a link that takes user to statuses page